-Wireless Receiver for my Xbox 360 controller (Sometimes referred to as a wireless dongle) from China is one of those tools that has become more and more relevant in the gaming industry with console ports and couch co-ops.
-And unlike other types of electronics I have gotten from China where it was inferior or simply was nothing more then a piece of plastic or an identifier chip saying what it was but it really did nothing at all.
-This adapter from china actually does work!
+The wireless Receiver for my Xbox 360 controller (Sometimes referred to as a wireless dongle) from China is one of those tools that has become more and more relevant in the gaming industry with console ports and couch co-ops.
+Unlike other types of electronics from China; Where it was inferior or simply nothing more than a piece of plastic or an identifier chip saying what it was but it did nothing at all.
+This adapter from china does work!
 But it needs the right drivers!

 Original wireless receiver versus the Chinese version.

-This is a brief summary and differences between the two Xbox 360 receivers that you will find out on the internet.
+This is a summary of and differences between the two Xbox 360 receivers that you will find out on the internet.

 This is the official Microsoft Xbox 360 Wireless Receiver.
 Note the Microsoft Logo on the casing and the tab on Cable.

-I should note it is next to impossible to find an OEM Microsoft 360 Wireless Receiver unless you are willing to fork out $50-60 for a controller and receiver pack.
+It should be noted it is next to impossible to find an OEM Microsoft 360 Wireless Receiver unless you are willing to fork out $50-60 for a controller and receiver pack.
 Used game stores such as GameStop will not keep these around and often will not even have a receiver.
-GameStop treats odd-ball hardware devices by only offering a few pennies to buy it off of someone.
-When you do official receivers show up on eBay. they are typically going anywhere from $15-20 dollars because they are no longer in production thanks to the Xbox One.
+GameStop treats oddball hardware devices by only offering a few pennies to buy it off of someone.
+When official receivers show up on eBay. they are typically going anywhere from 15-20 US dollars because they are no longer in production thanks to the Xbox One.
 This can also be verified by checking the hardware ID in the device manager.
 USB hardware ID for the official receiver is: USB\VID_045E&PID_0719

-This is the Chinese Xbox 360 Wireless Receiver with has no indication it came from Microsoft.
+This is the Chinese Xbox 360 Wireless Receiver which has no indication it came from Microsoft.

 Chinese receivers will come in cheaper packing (if any at all) and will not say the word “Microsoft” anywhere on the unit or package.
-This allows them to sell this units in this country without them getting pulled for various intellectual property related laws (And don’t think Microsoft won’t go after people for this!
-They still throw cease and desist letters to people giving out MS-DOS disks for gods sake!)
+This allows them to sell these units in this country without them getting pulled for various intellectual property-related laws (And don’t think Microsoft won’t go after people for this!
+They still throw cease and desist letters to people giving out MS-DOS disks for god’s sake!)
 You’ll also get a CD and that’s about it!
 No real instructions in the packaging itself.
 This can be verified by checking the hardware ID in the device manager.
 USB hardware ID for the third-party china receiver is USB\VID_045E&Pid_0291 for windows 7 or USB\VID_05C6&PID_9244 for windows 10.